 6) มะโหนก Manohk ✰

 In 1997, the ten songs were gathered into an album titled “Tuk,” which is HIGHLY RECOMMENDED.
 You can Buy it HERE at eThaiCD, where you can shop in English.
 It is great to listen to the songs in order, which helps one to comprehend the story.
 But the album also feels like a valuable historical archive of “long lost” recordings.
-The main reason is that so many of the songs in the series took off to live a life of their own, through concerts and new recordings, growing bigger and better over the years such that the original recording is no longer the most familiar.
+The main reason they feel historical is that so many of the songs in the series took off to live a life of their own — through concerts and new recordings, growing bigger and better over the years — so that the original recording is no longer the most familiar.
 And, of course, a few of Tuk Kwai Tuey songs really did fall into obscurity.

 The feeling that Tuk is an archive is accentuated by the addition of two other songs not in the series.
 Tuk opens with “Mon Playng Carabao” (The Spell of Carabao Songs”) from the first album, which invites the listener to come sing and dance under the spell of Carabao songs.
 The last song on Tuk is the environmental song ชีวิตสัมพันธ์ “Cheewit Sampat” (“Related Life,”) a magical collaboration in the style of “We are the World.”
 “Related Life” was first released as a single to raise money for charity.